NASTURTIUM (Tropaeolum majus) – Indian cress

 The YELLOW and ORANGE flowers of ‘Whirlybird’ have no flower funnels, but the bees don’t mind.

-I’ve kept Nasturtiums through London winters by covering their pots in bubblewrap when frost was predicted, & removing it when temperatures rose.
+I’ve kept Nasturtiums through London winters by covering their pots in plastic when frost was predicted, & removing it when temperatures rose.
 By springtime plants were barely ticking over; sunshine & watering revived them.
-However, if kept outdoors for too long in freezing conditions, the plants were doomed.
-Nasturtiums are not hardy enough to survive our winters unless kept indoors, in a greenhouse or conservatory.

 2018: Our Nasturtiums have had a terrible summer.
 These ‘Alaska’ flowers, a gift from Eda by way of Chapel Market, bloomed before the summer desert heatwave.
 But there were no further flowers & leaves were tiny, the size of a halfpenny piece.
 An ‘Empress of India’, too, produced tiny leaves & no flowers for the duration of the heatwave.